 |Model||Total # of Holdout Transactions||Deviations for Actual (#)||Deviation from Actual (%)||Mean Absolute Error (MAE)|

 With the exception of NBD, the statistical models all performed strongly (less than 10% deviation from true values) on this metric.
 This means they are able to successfully capture customer purchasing trends at the aggregate level.
-Our RNN-LSTM model is the only model that underestimates the total number of holdout transactions.
+Interestingly, our RNN-LSTM model is the only model that underestimates the total number of holdout transactions.

 The figure compares the accuracy of both RNN-LSTM and Pareto/GGG across different purchasing amount per customer: